denzelrenner/LIFE4136-Group1-Rotation2/README.md

  9. Repeat steps 2-4 for the other fragments of the tetraploid g10577 protein.
 At step 2 you should change the job name to reflect which fragment is being modelled (i.e using `tetraploid_fragment2_g10577` when modelling the second fragment)

- 10. Move the `.zip` files, and reference pdb model from your `Downloads` folder to the directory we created earlier for protein structures, and open the files following the commands below:
+ 10. Manualy move the `.zip` files, and reference pdb model from your `Downloads` folder to the directory we created earlier for protein structures. :

 ```bash
 mv ~/Downloads/*_g10577.zip ~/g10577_modelling_output